theecanmole/NZ-emission-units-industrial-allocation/Readme.md

  $ Allocation: int  210421 437681 301244 1524172 755987 772706 786306 1038914 1324556 1697437 ...
  $ Value     : num  3699201 8683591 1876750 2956894 3084427 ...
 ```
-what is the most recent year allocation?
-It is 2020.
+what is the most recent year allocation? it is 2020.
 ```{r}
 tail(nzal,1)
   Year Allocation    Value
 11 2020    1558268 38707377
 ```
 How to estimate the 2021 provisional allocation that was probably processed by EPA in May 2021.
-That is based on prior year 2020 actual production see https://www.legislation.govt.nz/act/public/2002/0040/latest/DLM1662643.html Section 81(1) of the Climate Change Response Act 2002.
-Obtain 2020 final allocation of units and divide by final Allocation Baseline (see Regulation 7 of the Climate Change (Eligible Industrial Activities) Regulations 2010 https://www.legislation.govt.nz/regulation/public/2010/0189/latest/DLM3075118.html) = 2020 actual production
+That is based on prior year 2020 actual production see [Section 81(1) of the Climate Change Response Act 2002](https://www.legislation.govt.nz/act/public/2002/0040/latest/DLM1662643.html).
+Obtain 2020 final allocation of units and divide by final Allocation Baseline, see [Regulation 7 of the Climate Change (Eligible Industrial Activities) Regulations 2010](https://www.legislation.govt.nz/regulation/public/2010/0189/latest/DLM3075118.html) = 2020 actual production
 ```{r}
 1558268 / 5.194
 [1]  300013.1
 ```
-What is 2021 provisional allocation?
+what is 2021 provisional allocation?
 It is 2020 production * provisional AB (5.130) Multiply 2020 actual production by final allocation baseline from Regulation 7.
 ```{r}
 300013.1 * 5.130
 [1] 1539067